vmware-nsx/eval-docs/README.md

 - (Some) Logical Networking Services
   - Logical Switching
   - Logical Routing (with distributed routing)
+- (Some) Operation tools
+  - Network Topology
+  - Traceflow

-NSX offers many more services, such as:
+NSX offers many more services, such as Load Balancing, VPN, IDS, NSX Intelligence, Federationn, etc.
-- Load Balancing
-- VPN
-- IDS - Intrusion Detection System
-- NSX Intelligence
-- Federation
-- etc

-Those are out of scope of that NSX Evaluation Guide
+Those are currenlty out of scope of that document.

 This document agenda is:
 1. Pre-Requiste